Asking About Suicide Is Vital in Pharmaceutical Research

 - Efficient.
 Use of the scale redirects resources to where they’re needed most.
 It reduces unnecessary referrals and interventions by more accurately identifying who needs help — and makes it easier to correctly determine the level of support a person needs, such as patient safety monitoring procedures, counseling, or emergency room care.

 Contact us for additional information on use of the C-SSRS in clinical trials.

 A licensing agreement is required to use the C-SSRS in clinical trials.
 Licenses are issued on a per-protocol basis and cover all available time-frames and translations of the scale.
 The Research Foundation for Mental Hygiene Inc., the parent organization of The Columbia Lighthouse Project, holds the C-SSRS copyright.
 The foundation is a not-for-profit corporation organized in 1952 to assist and enhance the research and training objectives of the New York State Department of Mental Hygiene, including its Office of Mental Health.

 For permission to use the hard-copy C-SSRS in a clinical trial, please submit a request.
 Include the protocol number, study phase number, treatment indication, and total number of C-SSRS administrations per protocol (the estimated number of enrolled subjects multiplied by the number of C-SSRS assessment points in the protocol).
 Once your request is processed, you will receive an email granting immediate permission to use the C-SSRS in your study, along with instructions for initiating a licensing agreement.

 Licensing for the Electronic C-SSRS

-The eC-SSRS — a computer-automated, patient-reported version of the C-SSRS — provides numerous benefits for clinical researchers.
-Requests to use the eC-SSRS should be submitted to ERT (see the request form at bottom of the ERT page).
+The eC-SSRS — a computer-automated, patient-reported C-SSRS — provides numerous benefits for clinical researchers.
+Requests to use the eC-SSRS should be submitted to CLARIO (see the request form at bottom of the CLARIO page).

 Rater Training and Certification for Clinical Trials